commercialhaskell/stack/doc/nix_integration.md

 support means packages will always be built using a GHC available inside the shell, rather than your globally installed one if any.

-Note that in this mode `stack` can use only GHC versions than have already been mirrored into the Nix package repository.
+Note that in this mode `stack` can use only GHC versions that have already been mirrored into the Nix package repository.
 The [Nixpkgs master branch](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development/haskell-modules) usually picks up new versions quickly, but it takes two or three